Models of random subtrees of a graph: Generation of uniform random trees using Markov chains

 \subsection{The fastest Markov chain}

-$K^{\Kerref{labelc}}$ is also slow to change the structure of a tree: for a general graph $G$, when $n$ is a bit large, it is unlikely that both edges belong to the same cycle; hence, in general most modifications will be exchanges of leaves and perimeter edges.
+Using $K^{\Kerref{labela}}$, when $n$ is a bit large, it is unlikely that both edges belong to the same cycle, so that $K^{\Kerref{labela}}$ is slow to mix, because, it mainly changes the ``peripheral edges''. $K^{\Kerref{labelc}}$ is somehow worst, since modifications exchange leaves and perimeter edges.
 The main idea of the next kernel is the following: when the first added edge creates a cycle, then force the second edge to be in this cycle!
-In order to construct a reversible kernel, we need the position of the second edge to be somehow reversible, with respect to the first one: the second edge will be used to break the cycle, we then call $\BC{(g,e)}{\{e'\}}$ the probability to choose $e'$ ``to break the cycle'' if $g$ is a graph with a unique cycle, containing $e$.